thundergolfer/ai-enablement-stack/CONTRIBUTING.md

 1. Fork the repository
 2. Add the company logo to the `./public/images/` folder (if available)
-   - Image should be high quality and preferably in SVG, PNG, or WebP format
+   - Image should be high quality and preferably in transparent SVG or PNG format (crop them tight)
    - Name the file consistently with the company/product name
 3. Add your entry to the `ai-enablement-stack.json` file in the appropriate category
 4. Submit a pull request